KentoAdachi/FinalYearProject/report/readme.md

 #### 英訳
 Ordinary, image recognition technology is designed for a flatten image.
 If distorted images are used for recognition, high accuracy can not be obtained.
 Therefore, it is necessary to transform label to a flat surface.
 To transform a curved surface image into a plane, use the following method.
 1. First, detect the pole using YOLO
-1. Next, calculate the center of x-axis of detected pole.
+1. Next, calculate the center of x-coordinate of detected pole.
 1. Calculate the projection of a cylinder

 This transformation reduces the distortion in the lateral direction, and recognition can be performed with higher accuracy.